adrianmojica/flask-react/README.md

 this project runs in your http://localhost:3000/ with a proxy for the backend at http://localhost:5000/ for the api requests if you have any questions please contact me at adrian.mojica@gmail.com

+Areas of improvement:
+-I think I would like to add a better validation engine to the form.
+-I would like to add images to the email and deeper styling -I would like to add tests
+-add accessibility